-A contaminated food may consist four major categories of microorganisms, which can be cleaved into four categories as
+A contaminated food may consist of four major categories of microorganisms, which can be grouped into different categories as

 2) Parasites: Parasites can also fall under the category of microbes.
 Parasites have a particular characteristic to absorb the nutrition and receive protection from other organisms.
 In a comical way, parasites can be considered as “greedy pigs.”
 Protozoa and roundworms are the most commonly known examples.
 So these parasites can be a source for food poisoning.

 3) Allergens: Allergen is naturally found in every organism.
 Every human being will at least have one type of allergen.
 For example milk, salmon, eggs, and nuts may influence allergic reactions for some people.
 Sometime’s allergens can also be a cause of food poisoning.

 4) Mold, toxins, and contaminants: Toxins can be detected as harmful chemical substance even as poison.
 If your meal consists such substances, you may have to face the risk of food poisoning.
 An expired meal may be rich in molds, for example, if a bread is expired, you’ll be able to notice the white substance covered around the surface area.
 These molds can also cause terrible odors.
 Therefore, it’s advisable to dispose of such items away.

 What happens if Food poisoning continues?

 If the situation of food poisoning gets worse, the person may have to face terrible outcomes in the future.
 Kidney failure can be sorted as the first effect of continuous food poisoning.
 The toxins or poisonous chemical substances may contaminate the digestive system, so red blood cell gets damaged.